rpartha/rpartha.github.io/_harp/writings/oneplus-6t-revisted-two-years-later.md

 main camera and a 20MP secondary sensor at the back, coupled with a 16MP shooter up front.
 It becomes quite clear how unremarkable this camera system is in 2020.
 The 6T's camera does perform fairly decent during the daytime and well-lit conditions, but really tends to struggle with lowlight conditions.
 I personally recommend getting a <a href="https://www.celsoazevedo.com/files/android/google-camera/" target='_blank' rel='noopener noreferrer'>GCAM port for your device</a> if you want improved image quality.
 Google's magical software image processing does a lot of the heavy lifting.
-For around the same price,phones these days can get you much better image quality due to higher-res sensors and lense versatility (though the Pixel 5 with its three-year-old sensor still manages to take exceptionally good photos that rival top players).
+For around the same price, phones these days can get you much better image quality due to higher-res sensors and lense versatility (though the Pixel 5 with its three-year-old sensor still manages to take exceptionally good photos that rival top players).